dmnkvd/Archive-Transcoding-Tools/README.md

 ### Results

-## 🥎Transcoding No. 4 - Participatory Narrative Workshop
+## Transcoding No. 6 - Participatory Meaning-Making Workshop
 ### Description
-The final transcoding shall happen as part of a workshop, held at a specific location.
-After responding to the ten steps of the prompt, the images will be incorporated a final narrative.
+The final transcoding will happen as part of a workshop.
+After responding to the prompt, the images will be incorporated into a final narrative, about the fuziness of classification.

 The main points of the narrative concern:
   * Subjectivity of classification, categorisation